alihammad99/react-country-hook/README.md

 ### Using Default Country

-You can specify a default country that will be used if no country is found matching the search criteria.
+You can specify a default country that will be used if no country is found matching the auto search criteria.
 The default can be specified using any of these values:

 - Country name (in English or Arabic)
 - Call code